 In 2009, I discovered photo based art techniques as a digital medium.
 This greatly expands my photo based art repertoire and is like ?coming home? as I started out as an artist in oils and drawing media back in the 60?s.
 The style and technique I have developed is unique to me.
 I am now finding that I photograph my source images differently as I "see" the world now in terms of digital "painting", which is often not the same as conventional photographic perception.
 This is really a digital mixed medium as it combines photography with digital "painting" techniques.

-For photo-painting,using 3 different kinds of software, switching back and forth as I develop an image, ending up with many layers, I can build up some stunning work, all in the computer in a somewhat complex process.
+For digital "painting" techniques,using various kinds of software, switching back and forth as I develop an image, ending up with many layers, I can build up some stunning work, all in the computer in a somewhat complex process.
 No dusty chalks or smelly turpentine.
 I use a Wacom tablet, with a stylus pen which will function like any kind of pencil,pen or brush I want, even to the same style of brush strokes.
 I can control the thickness of "paint", and everything I would control with actual paint,ink,etc. I can even combine "media" which would not be possible with "real" media: like charcoal and oils.Sometimes I combine(montage) with drawings I have done specifically for the image.This new medium seems simple at first blush , yet is proving to be unendingly complex in reality.

 What you see here is evolved from my own photography.
 I never use derivative material.